scraptechguy/Cryp2p-ios/README.md

 ## Cryp2p status

 Cryp2p is currently in active development.
+This app is being developed as a part of [Solana Riptide hackathon](https://solana.com/riptide).

 ### Latest release on the App Store: